Table of Contents

 Checking Out of Your Room/Apartment

 When you are permanently leaving your room, whether changing rooms or moving out, you need to complete a Room Condition Form (RCF) with your Community Advisor.
-Schedule a time with your CA to check out of the room at least 24 hours in advance.
+Schedule a time with your CA to check out of the room at least 24 hours in advance and during business hours.
 If you fail to make an appointment with your CA to check out you may be assessed a $50 improper check out fee.
 You then must turn in any keys as instructed.
 If you are withdrawing from the university (not moving due to a room change or the end of the year move out), you need to complete a Contract Release Request form.

 - Residents moving out of their room who fail to remove their personal belongings may be assessed up to $600 in fees.
 Personal belongings will be held for 30 calendar days and then donated to a registered 501(c)(3) recognized charity.
 We will send a certified letter to your home address listed on file.

 - The residence hall agreement is a legally binding contract in effect for the full academic year, similar to any other standard landlord/tenant agreement.
 Students who experience significant and unpredictable changes in their life that occur after they have signed a housing contract may request to be released from their current residence hall contract.
 Students are typically not released from their contracts to commute from home, to move in with friends/relatives, because they found another living space that they think better meets their needs, or because they prefer a different living environment.